kelexine/kelly-model/README.md

 # Kelly AI Model Project

+# WIP **Needs A lot of Work**

 ## Overview
-Kelly is a multi-purpose, adaptive AI model designed for production use.
+Kelly is a multi-purpose, adaptive AI model.
 It continuously learns from diverse datasets and user corrections.
 Key features include:

 1. **Distributed Training/Inference with DeepSpeed:**
    The training module uses DeepSpeed to scale training and inference over multiple GPUs or nodes.